Following the Ten Commandments, is this Still Required?Katie's Ramblings . Popular Posts . Sabbath . Torah/Bible

 Often when people read God’s Word they focus on the new testament and the teachings of Paul.
 I also find this sort of ironic, Paul’s letters were written to specific people at a specific place and time.
 Paul is a very intelligent man in the Way of God and in the time and cultures of his day.
 His letters can be very confusing if we haven’t read and understood the books before his.
-For example, when Paul tells the young, teaching elder, Timothy, that all scripture is God breathed and useful for teaching, correcting, training, and rebuking, we have to ask what scriptures is Paul referring to?
-You see, Paul talks about many things in his letters to his students of God’s Word.
+For example, when Paul tells the young teacher, Timothy, that all scripture is God breathed and useful for teaching, correcting, training, and rebuking.
+We have to ask, ” what scriptures is Paul referring to?”
+Paul talks about many things in his letters to his students of God’s Word.
 But if we don’t realize what he is referring to, we could easily misunderstand his letters.
 When Paul wrote to Timothy the scriptures of that day were the Torah and Prophets of the Old Testament.

 When I read through the Bible many years ago, I realized something I had been missing all my years of studying scripture.
 I realized that like all books the Bible is written in an order that makes sense when we read it from front to back.
 It builds on itself.
 The important lessons and information is in the beginning, and without reading and understanding the beginning, I couldn’t truly grasp the ending.
 Every time Jesus, Paul, and the other writers of the new testament refer to following God’s commands and obeying Him, they were referring back to what the reader or hearer already new.
 They were talking about the commands in the front of the book.